andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 with good acoustics and sightlines for all 1000+ attendees.
 Last year I complained about the state of the toilets, and while the existing toilets are still there and haven't been renovated there was a temporary set of additional toilets which were much better.
-The quality and speed of the food remains excellent, although I was a bit short-changed at lunch on the second so had to have a second dessert to ensure I had enough energy for the final set of talks.
+The quality and speed of the food remains excellent, although I was a bit short-changed at lunch on the second day so needed to have a second dessert to ensure I had enough energy for the final set of talks (#FirstWorldProblems).

-There were an expanded set of activities during all the breaks, but these were very popular and terrible acoustics meant it was challenging to get close enough to even hear what was happening, let alone contribute.
-This fact was acknowledged by the host [Meri Williams](https://leaddev.com/community/meri-williams) at the end of the conference, where the bombshell news that will be leaving the Barbican after nine years was dropped.
+There was an expanded set of activities during all the breaks, but these were very popular and the terrible acoustics meant it was challenging to get close enough to even hear what was happening, let alone contribute.
+This fact was acknowledged by the host [Meri Williams](https://leaddev.com/community/meri-williams) at the end of the conference, where the bombshell news that LeadDev will be leaving the Barbican after nine years was dropped.
 The venue for next year will be the [InterContinental at the O2](https://iclondon-theo2.com/).
 Hopefully, this will solve the acoustic issues with the activities and they will have better toilets.
-Apparently the move is to allow the conference to expand, so fingers crossed it keeps the lovely sense of community and doesn't become a faceless megaconf (e.g. QCon).
+Apparently, the move is to allow the conference to expand, so fingers crossed it keeps the lovely sense of community and doesn't become a faceless megaconf (e.g. QCon).
 Time will tell, and even though the new location nearly doubles the commute time for me it's highly likely I'll be attending again.